Every successful digital product whether it's Netflix, Amazon, or a fast-growing AI startup shares one common DNA: a scalable architecture.

 3. Serverless Architecture

-Applications run as functions (AWS Lambda, Google Cloud Functions) without managing servers.
+Applications run as functions (AWS Lambda) without managing servers.
+It offers auto-scaling out of the box and a pay-per-execution model.

 4. CQRS (Command Query Responsibility Segregation)

-Separates read and write operations into distinct models.
-This improves performance for systems that handle large-scale reads and writes.
+Separates read and write operations into distinct models, improving performance for systems with large-scale data access.

 🧠 Designing for Horizontal Scalability

-• Sharding: Partition data across different databases based on user or region.
+• Database Sharding and Replication: Partition data across different databases or duplicate data across read replicas.

 ⚙️ Infrastructure and Cloud Scaling